expo/expo/docs/pages/versions/unversioned/sdk/wallet.md

 ### `Wallet.addPassViewDidFinishListener(callback)`

 **iOS only.** Subscribes to the event after the Passes View Controller is dismissed.

+Note that there is no easy way to know if the user has clicked "Cancel" or "Add".
+Learn more in [this question](https://stackoverflow.com/q/14068596/2603230).

 For web, the function returns `null`, and the event never fires.